szeder/all-git-forks/Readme.markdown

 ## Use Case

-The user knows some set of lines she is interested in.
-She can specify those lines by line number or regex (similar to what `git blame` already supports).
+The user is interested in some contiguous set of lines in some particular file.

-She wants to know the complete history for those lines: i.e. the shas and short messages for each commit that modified the line.
+She wants to know the complete history for those lines: i.e. the shas for each commit that modified the line.

 ##    Approaches